AlexZinkM/IPCounter-Zinenko/README.md

 Why I Didn’t Use Virtual Threads

-I chose not to use virtual threads (coroutines) for this task because parallel streams offer internal thread management, which greatly simplifies the code.
+I chose not to use virtual threads (coroutines) for this task because parallel streams offer internal thread management.
 Since the task involves straightforward operations—reading lines and adding them to a map—there is no need for complex thread synchronization or blocking.
 Virtual threads would only be beneficial if the task required managing such coordination, but for this case, parallel streams are more efficient and easier to implement.
+Also splitting the file into several parts using RandomAccesFile could potentially lead to inaccuracies if some IPs got lost in the processing.

 Fork/Join